hundredrabbits/thebook/north_pacific_logbook.md

     Daily progress: 255 km (138 nm)
     Distance to Victoria: 7,271 km (3926 nm)

-##### 0200
-Saw a tanker ahead, but it wasn't moving?
-We passed its stern, wondering why it was idling out here.

 ##### 0900

 We have peanut butter toast with slices of banana on top for breakfast.
-One hand holding breakfast, and typing with the other, Devine sent a happy birthday message to his sister.
+Devine sent a happy birthday message to his sister, with one hand holding breakfast, and the other typing.
 We've reduced the jib, as there is a very strong breeze.
-Pino's gliding under steady 50 km/h (27 kn) winds.

-The Kuroshio pushed us higher than we wanted.
+The kuroshio pushed us higher than we wanted.
 We are at 36°N, and it is worrisome, as we knew it was safer to stay under 35°N. The wind above that line tends to be stronger.
-Robusta was at 33°N, upon exiting Shimoda they took a more southerly route, I wish we'd done the same.
+Robusta was at 33°N, upon exiting Shimoda they took a more southerly route, we should have done the same.

 ##### 1100
 The waves are getting bigger.
 We are worried about our fresh produce as we can't eat any of it.
-This has never happened to us before.
+This has never happened to us before, we've never been too sick to eat.
 The sun is warm and is hastening the rotting of some of the more sensitive vegetables, like broccoli.
 We had to throw away half a head overboard today.
 I hope we'll find our appetites again, I'd rather the food end up in our stomachs than in the ocean.

-##### 1200
 Devine made a salad for lunch to try and use up some of our uglier produce.
 The wind is blowing food off of my fork as I eat — maybe not the best meal to have on a windy day.
-The wind is blowing 46-55 km/h (25-30 kn), generating big waves, but hey, at least it is sunny.
+The wind is at near gale, generating big waves, but hey, at least it is sunny.

 ##### 1300
 We watched seabirds pirouetting in the distance, they've no problem in this wind.
 Their movements are sharp and fast.
 We don't know what kind of bird they are, they're brown with a white stomach.
 It's at times like these, that I wish we had a book to identify sea birds.
 We've seen a great variety in the last 5 years.
 There is always a certain excitement with sailing into different waters, wondering what kind of birds or sea life we'll find when we get there.

-We've noticed the automatic bilge pump keeps going off, we think there's a leak below the waterline, if so, that is worrisome.
-We tried to find where it was, but found nothing.
-None of the thru-hulls are leaking.
-I also checked the hose connections, nada!
+In following seas, the automatic bilge pump goes off often.
 I suspect it may be the rudder post that is leaking, but for now it is impossible to look as I'd have to get into the cockpit locker, which is full of water bins and other heavy gear.
 For now, we try and check the bilge often, pumping the water out by hand every 2 hours or so.
 We have two manual bilge pumps, one in the cockpit and another in the cabin under the sink.
 The automatic bilge pump doesn't empty the bilge entirely, as it sits on a little stand above the lowest point, but the manual pump tube touches the bottom and does a better job of sucking up the majority of the water.
-If anything, the automatic pump serves as an alarm.

 We installed a second manual bilge pump in the cabin while in New Zealand.
 We thought having a second, more powerful pump aboard could be useful in storm conditions.
 If necessary, we can pump water out while inside the cabin.
 On a boat, redundancy is key.